 - 1. Conduct on the basis of sex that satisfies one or more of the following: - a.
 Quid Pro Quo: An employee of Morningside University conditions the provision of an aid, benefit, or service upon an individual's participation in unwelcome sexual conduct. - b.
-Hostile Environment: Unwelcome2 conduct on the basis of sex that is so severe, pervasive and objectively offensive that it effectively denies a person equal access to a University education program or activity, including work.
-(Note: Alleged conduct that meets this criterion will be addressed through the Title IX resolution process, Process A. Unwelcome3 conduct on the basis of sex that is so severe or pervasive and objectively offensive that it effectively denies a person equal access to a University education program or activity, including work, still constitutes discriminatory sexual harassment.
+Hostile Environment: Unwelcome[2] conduct on the basis of sex that is so severe, pervasive and objectively offensive that it effectively denies a person equal access to a University education program or activity, including work.
+(Note: Alleged conduct that meets this criterion will be addressed through the Title IX resolution process, Process A. Unwelcome[3] conduct on the basis of sex that is so severe or pervasive and objectively offensive that it effectively denies a person equal access to a University education program or activity, including work, still constitutes discriminatory sexual harassment.
 Alleged conduct that meets this definition will be addressed outside of the Title IX resolution process under Process B). - 2.
 Sexual Assault: One of the following offenses in which one has or attempts to have sexual contact or sexual penetration with another individual without their consent: - i.
-Rape: the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person without consent of the victim. - ii.
-Fondling: the touching of the private body parts of another person for the purpose of sexual gratification without consent of the victim.
+Rape: the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person without consent of the victim.